My Travel Story

 How It All Began…

-I was born in north-west U.K., from a traveler ancestor background on my maternal side and a global, far-reaching family on my paternal side.
+I was born in the northwest of the U.K., from a traveller ancestor background on my maternal side and a global, far-reaching family on my paternal side.
 Travelling was just part of growing up.

-Alberta, Canada, was the furthest distance I traveled as a child.
-For two weeks we traveled in a motor-home on a road trip one summer when I was about 10 years old.
-I anxiously peered out the window as a bear approached at a campsite.
+Alberta, Canada, was the furthest distance I travelled as a child.
+For two weeks one summer we traveled in a motor home on a road trip.
+Anxiously I peered out the window as a bear approached at a campsite.
 I enjoyed spotting moose and the goofiness of the prairie dogs.
-I traveled on a glacier for the first time and was so excited to collect the ice-melt in an used Coca-Cola can.
+I travelled on a glacier for the first time and was so excited to collect the ice-melt in a used Coca-Cola can.

-In my teenage years, I starting travelling with college, friends or my boyfriend at the time, to places like Turkey, Germany and the Netherlands.
-Of course I enjoyed such pleasures as “coffee shops”, crazy, open-air nightclubs with obnoxiously bright laser beams and decibels my ears would later regret hearing, and nursing my hangovers with a full English.
+In my teenage years, I started travelling with college, friends or my boyfriend at the time, to places like Turkey, Germany and the Netherlands.
+Of course, I enjoyed such pleasures as “coffee shops” and open-air nightclubs with obnoxiously bright laser beams and decibels my ears would later regret hearing.
+I would nurse my hangovers with fried breakfast at a cafe and a day relaxing on the beach or in the park.

 IMG_9478